RouNNdeL/anti-rootkit-lkm/README.md

 We can now attempt to locate this part by pattern matching, looking for the `mov` instruction - specifically `MOV r64,r/m64`.
-Additionally the value of the ModR/M Byte has to be equal tp `04`, meaning `mov rax, ?`, the SIB Byte follows the ModR/M Byte to describe the source operand.
+Additionally the value of the ModR/M Byte has to be equal to `04`, meaning `mov rax, ?`, the SIB Byte follows the ModR/M Byte to describe the source operand.
-Moreover SIB Byte has to be equal to `c5` since we are mutlipling `rax` by 8 (`sizeof(void *)`; `rax` is the syscall number) and combine it with the 32 bit displacement.
+Moreover SIB Byte has to be equal to `c5` since we are multiplying `rax` by 8 (`sizeof(void *)`; `rax` is the syscall number) and combine it with the 32 bit displacement.